Refine Your Results

 Interviewed by Mark Tallman

-Connie Hubbell is well-known in state government circles as an effective advocate for education, mental health and health care for seniors.
-She ran for the state board of education, winning three terms and later served as President of the National State Boards of Education organization.
-One of her significant accomplishments while on the Kansas state board was leading the board to mandate human sexuality aids education in Kansas public schools.
-Another was the inclusion of special education students into regular classrooms which began under her leadership of the National Association of State Boards of Education.
-Show MoreShe followed that experience with a run for Lt.
-Governor on the ticket with gubernatorial hopeful Senator Fred Kerr.
-Although they were not successful, three governors have subsequently noticed her management skills and offered her positions in their administrations, beginning with Governor Graves who appointed her Secretary of Aging.
-She has been an effective lobbyist for health care organizations, retiring as Director of Governmental Affairs for the Kansas Department for Aging and Disability Services in 2021.
+Connie Hubbell is well-known in state government circles as an effective advocate for education, mental health, and health care for seniors.
+In this oral history interview, she recalls her service on the State Board of Education -- for three terms -- and her time as President of the National Association of State Boards of Education.
+She recalls one of the significant accomplishments while on the Kansas state board leading it to mandate human sexuality AIDS education in Kansas public schools.
+Hubbell also recalls setting the stage for the inclusion of special education students into regular classrooms.
+Show MoreThat move began under her leadership of the National Association of State Boards of Education.
+She followed that experience with a run for Kansas Lt.
+Governor on the ticket with gubernatorial hopeful Fred Kerr.
+Although they were not successful, three governors subsequently noticed her management skills and offered her positions in their administrations, beginning with Governor Graves who appointed her Secretary of Aging.
+She retired from the position of Director of Governmental Affairs for the Kansas Department for Aging and Disability Services in 2021.
 Show Less

 Go to Top